Calling all fans: The Knox College Prairie Fire Athletics Women's and Men's Basketball teams are playing at h...

-Planning for two types of campus events needs to be reviewed in advance by the Outside Events Committee:
+Planning for two types of campus events needs to be reviewed in advance by the Outside Events Committee (OEC):

-The Outside Events Committee should be contacted through the Administrative Services office.
+The Outside Events Committee should be contacted through the Office of the Vice President for Finance and Administrative Services.
 The OEC, chaired by the Vice President for Finance and Administrative Services, reviews proposals for such events with regard to institutional capacity and potential legal liability.

 V. B. 14.
 Funds for the Entertainment of Students

 A modest amount of money is budgeted to help defray the cost of faculty entertainment of students in their homes.
-The funds are primarily for hosting first-year and sophomore advisees, and for meals at language tables.
-Because of the cost and because most of the students are not of legal drinking age, these funds may not be used for the purchase of alcoholic beverages.
-Requests for funds should be made to your Department Chair.
-Food may be obtained from the Food Service for students on board.
+The funds are primarily for hosting first-year and sophomore advisees, and for meals at language table.
+These funds may not be used for the purchase of alcoholic beverages.
+Requests for funds should be made to the department chair.
+Food may be obtained from Dining Services for students on board.

 V. B. 15.
 Bulletin Boards